 There’s no doubt about it; dolphins are terrifically fun animals to watch.
 Films like “Blackfish” have raised awareness about the “animal entertainment” industry, questioning the wisdom of keeping marine mammals in captivity.

-But on Oahu, there’s a guilt free way to have a dolphin encounter: a cruise aboard the “Dolphin Star”.
+But on Oahu, there’s a guilt-free way to have a dolphin encounter with a cruise aboard the “Dolphin Star”.
 So, let’s dive into one of the most fun activities you can do in Oahu!

 The “Dolphin Star” offers Oahu’s Eco-Friendly Cruise for Dolphin Lovers with their dolphin-watching tours, off the coast of Wai’anae.
 If you don’t want to drive to the harbor yourself, there’s a transportation option (for an additional fee), taking you to Wai’anae Boat Harbor in a comfortable coach.

 The two-deck, 65-foot vessel has plenty of room, seating, and shade.
 Once the boat leaves the harbor, head outside on the wrap around decks to secure a good spot for dolphin viewing.
 Dolphins are plentiful around Hawaii, and sightings are guaranteed; if by chance the cruise doesn’t find any dolphins, guests can get a “dolphin check” for a future cruise.

 It doesn’t take long for the captain to find dolphins.
 Unlike tours where you swim with dolphins, where the animals tend to swim off once the tour group gets in the water, on a dolphin watching tour you’ll find they hang around in your vicinity a lot longer.